 If you are unable to do a permaculture design course, there may be an option to demonstrate an equivalent knowledge and understanding of permaculture through written work, for a small additional fee.

-LUSI ALDERSLOWE is co-founder and coordinator of the Children in Permaculture project for the Permaculture Association (Britain) and Gatehouse Primary School in Scotland.
-A Forest School Leader, Human Ecologist (MSc) and Permaculture practitioner and teacher, Lusi has been engaging children in permaculture for 13 years in many places including an outdoor playgroup, a Children’s Garden, after-school groups, and in nurseries and schools across Scotland.
+LUSI ALDERSLOWE is co-founder and coordinator of the Children in Permaculture project for the Permaculture Association (Britain).
+A Forest School Leader, Human Ecologist (MSc) and Permaculture practitioner and teacher, Lusi has been engaging children in permaculture for 14 years in many places including an outdoor playgroup, a Children’s Garden, after-school groups, and in nurseries and schools across Scotland.
 Lusi has been teaching permaculture to adults since 2010, in many Permaculture Design Courses, and as a Diploma Tutor.
 Lusi is a co-author of the book “Earth Care, People Care and Fair Share in Education: The Children in Permaculture Manual” (2018).

 This important piece of work will demonstrate your ability to integrate the main aspects of permaculture into your work with children, and to disseminate that.
-It will include the design of a garden space for children, and the design of a set of sessions in which you engage children in permaculture learning.
+It will include the design of a garden space for children, and the design of a session in which you engage children in permaculture learning.
 There will be ongoing remote support given by other students and tutors.

 BOOK YOUR PLACE

-Complete the booking form here.
-There is an early bird discount for those who pay in full before the end of March 2019.
+Complete the registration form here.
+There is an early bird discount for those who complete the form and pay (at least) the deposit before the 6th March 2020.

-When you book your place, you can pay in full, or simply pay a deposit of £200 to secure your place.
-The full amount must be paid by 10th May 2019.
+When you book your place, you can pay in full, or simply pay a 50% deposit to secure your place.
+The full amount must be paid by the 20th March 2020.

 If you would like to apply for funding please get in touch if you need any support with your application.
-Remember to include additional costs such as travel and food.
+Remember to include additional costs such as travel, accommodation and evening meals.

 You will be sent an information pack with further details about the course, pre-course reading, draft timetable etc.

-The deposit of £200 is non-returnable.
+The 50% deposit is non-returnable.
 If a participant cancels:

 Children in Permaculture reserves the right to cancel the course in whole or in part if circumstances arise which would make it non-viable.
 In this situation the participant will be refunded in full.

-For more information or any questions please write to Lusi Alderslowe: children(at)permaculture.org.uk
+For more information or any questions please write to Caspar Lampkin: caspar.lampkin at gmail.com (replace 'at' with @ and remove spaces)